 Before you roll your eyes and announce that you once tried giving your Snow Dog a Nylabone and they did not like it, do you realize how many different types of chews that Nylabone makes?
 Hard textures, soft textures, knobby textures, flavoured edible bones, and even food dispensing chews.
 This company is constantly creating new and exciting dog chews to satisfy every type of dog.
-All dogs need to chew so make sure you provide them with plenty of fun and safe chewing surfaces.
+All dogs need to chew, making sure you provide them with plenty of fun and safe chewing surfaces.

-And for all the times this week I mentioned that the toys profiled were not meant to be chewed, this time I am not going to say that.
+And for all the times this week I mentioned that the toys profiled were not meant to be chewed, this time, I am not going to say that.
 All of these toys are meant to be chewed, still with supervision, of course.

-The Herd have numerous products from this company in their toy box.
+The herd have numerous products from this company in their toy box.
 The chews, depending on their individual hardness, hold up quite well to even hard chewing.

 10. Jolly Ball

 The Tug and Toss Jolly ball is made of a durable rubber bouncy material, and it has a handle made to fit dogs’ mouths.
 If your dog loves to carry things in his mouth, then he may love playing this ball.
 The handle also works well for gripping in a game of tug or for tossing this ball.
 This was Jhett’s favourite toy.